JoshBradshaw/joshbradshaw.github.io/_posts/2015-12-07-ipb-update.markdown

 - MRI
 ---

 Over the last few months I've been redesigning the IBP triggering system that I built for SickKids during my Winter 2015 work term as a small volunteer project.
 The new prototype is shown below (I took this picture before installing the MRI shields).
-This system uses the Transpac IV pressure measurement system, which means that its cheaper and simpler than the previous version that I built with the Samba Sensors optical measurement system.
+This system uses the Transpac IV pressure measurement system, which means that it's cheaper and simpler than the previous version that I built with the Samba Sensors optical measurement system.

 The new version is simpler, cheaper and MRI compatible.
 I will be returning to SickKids to test this new design on the 15th.
 If this system works well then I will update the documentation and put build instructions online here.
 I think that the total cost of this system including the Transpac IV sensor will be ~$200.